jerpint/jerpint.github.io/_posts/2025-01-25-agents-password-game.md

 ---
-title: "'The Password Game' is a Solid Benchmark for Multimodal Agents"
+title: "I had different agents play 'The Password Game' - they didn't do so well"

 date: 2025-01-22T00:00:00-05:00
 excerpt: "Comparing multimodal agents and how they struggle on 'The Password Game'"